Quramy/ng2-lazy-load-demo/README.md

   // See the loadSubModule function in this code.
   // {path: "sub", loadChildren: loadSubModule},

   /* 3.
-Auto switching module or moduleFactory with angular2-load-children-loader */
+Auto switching the module to load with angular2-load-children-loader */
-  // See the loader section of webpack.config.js .
+  // See the loaders section of webpack.config.js .
   {path: "sub", loadChildren: "es6-promise!../sub/sub.module#SubModule" },

 ];